furfurylic/commata/CommataPrimer.md

 }
 ```

-But when you call this function, it will exit with an `text_error` exception
+But when you call this function, it will exit with a `text_error` exception
 object whose `info()` is likely to tell:

 ```